dbosk/necessary-conditions-of-learning/pages/index.md

 ---
-title: Reflections on Necessary Conditions of Learning
+title: Necessary Conditions of Learning
 permalink: /
 ---
 # Reflections on Necessary Conditions of Learning